 Challenges driving forward with an MVP that ‘changes the game’:

-• Any changes to an existing nonprofit model will often require regulatory and stakeholder approval; yet this approval does not necessarily mean execution of changes will be successful, or adequately supported.
+- Any changes to an existing nonprofit model often require regulatory and stakeholder approval.
+However, this approval does not necessarily mean execution of changes will be successful.
+The changes might not be adequately supported.
 Change is often resisted

 Challenged faced with the guideline to always have a reversible decision by the end of the CEO’s meeting: